-People being treated as part of a clinical trial can do better than people treated outside of a clinical trial.
-This is probably because people who take part in trials:
+People being treated as part of a clinical trial can often see better results than people treated outside of a clinical trial.
+This is most likely because people who take part in trials:

-- are fitter and better able to comply with treatment than people who aren't in trials
+- Are better able to comply with treatment than people who aren’t in trials.

-- get the best available treatment or treatment that may be better
+- Get the best available treatment or treatment that may be better suited to them.

-- you may benefit from receiving additional personalised care and close monitoring from cancer specialists for additional treatments, tests and follow-up
+- May benefit from receiving additional personalised care and close monitoring from cancer specialists for additional treatments, tests, and follow-up.

-- you may not receive the new treatment in the trial, but you will receive the best known standard treatment which may be as good as or better than the new treatment.
+- May not receive the new treatment in the trial, but will receive the best-known standard treatment which may be as good as or better than the new treatment.

 The new treatment does not always mean it will be better than the standard treatment, which is the reason for testing this in the trial.